 3. Develop an online relationship with recruiters

-You can likely find them on LinkedIn, Google+, Twitter, and Facebook.
+You can likely find them using social channels such as LinkedIn.
 Building these relationships can help get a foot in the door, but be careful—tweeting a recruiter every day about your resume and job hunt can be just as irritating for them as flooding their inbox.
-Just as you would in-person, cultivate a relationship over time and give before you receive.
+Just as you would in person, cultivate a relationship over time and give before you receive.

 4. If the job lead is not right for you, help the recruiter with applicable leads and information whenever feasible